1992–93 AEK Athens F.C. season: Overview

 The summer of 1992 was historic, since the club changed hands after 11 whole years.
 Andreas Zafiropoulos transferred the majority of the shares to the duo of Melissanidis and Ioannis Karras.
 The new owners of the club, without being famous for their huge "wealth" at the time, but with their experience from managing smaller clubs, their passion for football and their indisputable abilities, proved to be decisive factors during their administrative tenure.
 The first thing they did was to back up Dušan Bajević.
 However, their term at the club began with great difficulties since two very important players from the previous season left before the 2 businessmen took over the team.
 Specifically, Daniel Batista chose to move to Olympiacos, while Giorgos Savvidis decided to return to Cyprus.
-On the other hand, they made some not so impressive, but useful transfers with the acquisition of Slišković, Agorogiannis, Mitropoulos, Papadopoulos and Atmatsidis.
-Furthermore in December Tsiartas and Kopitsis were transferred to the team.
+On the other hand, they made some not so impressive, but useful transfers with the signings of Slišković, Agorogiannis, Mitropoulos, Papadopoulos and Atmatsidis.
+Furthermore, in December Tsiartas and Kopitsis were transferred to the club.

 Bajević again displayed a well-worked team, which passionately claimed the championship since the beginning of the season, while also presenting quite a spectacle.
 Eventually, AEK won the championship for the second consecutive season, this time with a one-point difference from the second Panathinaikos.
 The biggest victory of the season was an impressive 7–0 over Korinthos.
 The victory during the last game against the indifferent Olympiacos at Nea Filadelfeia, sealed the title over Panathinaikos.
 AEK had the total of 17 wins out of 17 games at their home ground and were first in the standings for 32 of the 34 matchdays of the championship.